googlefonts/VTT-Deficiencies/README.md

 _These ideas will require more discussion and full testing.
 Once they are fully developed, and tested, they can be documented and made available for use in hinting Variable fonts.
 These ideas cover areas of hinting variable fonts._

-**Currently supported but needs development work and tesitng, to refine, to fit into the current hinting workflow**
+**Currently supported but needs development work and testing, to refine, and fit into the current hinting workflow**

 _- Addition of Global deltas to cvt’s for variation instances or ranges_